rbontekoe/BAWJ/docs/src/chapter14.md

-# 14. Run the Application in Containers
+# 14. Run the Application in a Notebook

 !!! warning "UNDER DEVELOPMENT"

-In a separated chapter you will learn how to implement Genie.jl as a framework for web application.
+Assuming you created the containers test_sshd and test_sshd2 in chapter 13 you are going to set up the application with a Jupyter notebook.
+For this you use the package `IJulia.jl` with which you can use Julia code in your notebook.

+You will implementing the example code [Example from the course BAWJ](https://www.appligate.nl/AppliAR.jl/stable/chapter4/#Example-from-the-course-BAWJ).

 ### Contents